wp-plugins/html-social-share-buttons/Readme.txt

 Html CSS Social share buttons widget Plugin WordPress.
 It show lite/simple share button only with html css.
 It's does not using any JavaScript whats another do.
 It's load only extra 10-11 KB total on your site.
 There are top 5 share  button in this plugin.
 It's use only one image instead of 5.
 So only one extra HTTP request will occur.

-For additional item please ask on  <a href="http://www.zm-tech.net/wp-plugins/html-social-share-buttons/" rel="follow">Http://www.zm-tech.net/Html shcial share button</a>.
+For additional item please ask on  <a href="http://www.zm-tech.net/wp-plugins/html-social-share-buttons/" rel="follow">http://www.zm-tech.net/wp-plugins/html-social-share-buttons/</a>.

 === Html Social share buttons: FEATURE ===